Sukhoi Su-75 Checkmate: Engine

 The powerplant appears to be a variant of the Saturn AL-51F-1 engine (initially known by development designation izdeliye 30) which will also power the Su-57M variant.
-The AL-51F-1 is designed to be 30% lower specific weight than its AL-41F1 predecessor, and up to 18% more effective, with an estimated thrust of 107.9 kN (24,300 lbf) dry and 166.8 kN (37,500 lbf) in afterburner.
+The AL-51F-1 is designed to be 30% lower specific weight than its AL-41F1 predecessor, and up to 18% more effective, with an estimated thrust of 107.9 kN (24,300 lbf) dry and 161.9 kN (36,400 lbf) in afterburner.
 Once in series production, the AL-51F-1 will have a much longer life span than other Russian engines.
+Alternatively, the aircraft may also be powered by the izdeliye 177, a hybrid engine that combines technology from both the AL-41F1 and AL-51F-1 with similar thrust as the latter.

 Cockpit

 Due to restrictions preventing taking cockpit photos, NBC News Matt Bodner, the first Western journalist able to see the jet in person, provided a preview without a point of view photo.
 According to Bodner, the cockpit layout is identical to the Su-57 with a glass cockpit with two 38 cm (15 in) main multi-functional LCD displays similar to the arrangement of the Su-35S.
 The cockpit has a wide-angle (30° by 22°) head-up display (HUD).